 But the Feather Duster has them all beat.
 In response to the energy crisis and the growing inroads of imports, the Plymouth engineers decided to show everyone what an economy-optimized American compact was capable of.
 Some 180 lbs were shed by using aluminum in certain body parts.

 The 225 cubic inch (3.7 L) slant six got a smaller carb, a different advance curve in its distributor, a bigger exhaust for less back pressure, and a 2.8:1 rear axle.
 With the four-speed overdrive manual, it scored an EPA rating of 24/36.
 Pretty impressive, although those were the old un-adjusted EPA numbers.
 Maybe about 20/30 in today’s EPA numbers, or a tad less.
 Getting 25 mpg in a semi-decent-sized American car during the seventies was not exactly common.

-The 198 inch slant six was standard for all Dusters, except the 340/360 versions.
+The 198 inch slant six was standard for all Dusters through 1974, except the 340/360 versions.
 It used the raised block of the 225 inch version (which was optional), but had a shorter stroke.
 It was rated at 100hp, vs 110 for the 225.
 And the 318 was of course optional.

 The Duster spun gold for Plymouth, with sales on a powerful upward trajectory, culminating in almost 300k units sold in 1974 (explains why I’ve encountered so many ’74s).
 But then Duster sales dropped like a gold ingot in ’75 and ’76, as folks were ready for something newer, or Japanese.
 The typical A-Body buyer undoubtedly found Toyota to be a logical next step in utility, simplicity and ruggedness, especially considering that Chrysler’s replacement for them was the ill-fated Volare/Aspen twins.